sergiosusa/steam-enhanced/README.md

 * Add a massive game activation option to [register key page](https://store.steampowered.com/account/registerkey).
 * Add a chart of balance evolution and portfolio movements to [purchase history page](https://store.steampowered.com/account/history/).
 * Add an option to extract all booster packs prices in gems from [booster pack creator page](https://steamcommunity.com//tradingcards/boostercreator).
+* Add an extra button in all menu across the site to link games activations page.

 ### Supported sites